 I also picked up a cold-pressed juice for the next day.
 I’d recommend grabbing one…or two of these to go!

 Had we been in Maui longer, I would have definitely pleaded to eat there again.

 Enjoy Dinner at Maui Brick Oven

 Lastly, on our last night we had an early dinner at the Maui Brick Oven in Kihei.

 This place is a dream!
 It’s 100% gluten free!

-You can easily score a yummy gluten and cheese free pizza.
+You can easily score a yummy gluten and cheese free pizza (if you aren’t dairy free) made with the absolute gluten-free pizza crusts.
 And of course we had the Hawaiian because hello we were in Hawaii!
 They also have a nice selection of appetizers, salads, and other main courses.

 Overall, I was happy with the gluten and dairy free options I had in Maui.
 We did quite a bit of exploring, and it seemed I always had choices.
 The fresh fruit served with dishes was out-of-this-world amazing.

 Traveling with kids